schavesgm/partex.nvim/README.md

 ```
 The configuration can be easily updated by passing a `lua` table to `require"partex".setup()`

+The command `:FormatTex textwidth` can take an integer argument, which sets the `textwidth` of the
+document, and formats the whole document to the desired length.
+If `textwidth` is already set, then
+`:FormatTex` will try formatting the document to the current value of `textwidth`. `FormatTex` also
+sets `colorcolumn=+1` to allow a quick visualisation of the maximum `textwidth`.
+Due to the
+continuous parsing required to format a whole file, `FormatTex` can take a few seconds in large
+files.

 Furthermore, `partex.nvim` exposes several useful functions, which can be used to create new
 functionalities:
 ```lua